Teach English in Spain? October is when all English classes start in Spain. It’s the TESOL Spain hiring season.

 Finding Schools – TESOL Spain

-When looking for a TESOL job in Spain, it’s important to take the time to look at the pros and cons of each academy so you can choose the best option.
+When looking for a TESOL job in Spain, in the TESOL Spain hiring season, it’s important to take the time to look at the pros and cons of each academy so you can choose the best option.
 A good alternative is to work at two academies.
 Maybe work at one academy on Mondays, Wednesdays, and Fridays, and the other on Tuesdays and Thursdays.

 When weighing out the options I look at the hours, the schedule, how close the school is to home, and of course the salary.
 Most academies pay approximately 15 euros per hour.
 Some academies pay less, like 11 or 12 euros per hour, but you can negotiate and ask for a few more euros per hour.